Welcome from Birmingham, AL

-You are invited to attend a retreat with Immaculée
+You are invited to attend a Magnificat Prayer Breakfast

-Books and CD’s will be available for purchase at the meal.
+Confessions will be available at the end of the meal.

 Since the day is designed to speak to our hearts, free of distractions, it is respectfully requested that young children under the age of 14 not be in attendance.